Shop Rihanna's Fenty Fam Sale for 25% Off Fenty Beauty and Fenty Skin

 This matte lipstick is anything but drying with a creamy, comfortable formula and precise doe-foot applicator.

-No dull lips this winter when you're wearing this best-selling lip gloss that delivers explosive shine and conditioning.
-We love its non-sticky formula and addictive peach-vanilla scent!
+No dull lips when you're wearing this best-selling lip gloss that delivers explosive shine and conditioning.
+We love its non-sticky formula and addictive peach-vanilla scent.

 This liquid lipstick delivers intense color and long-lasting staying power while feeling lightweight.
 Rihanna recently wore the shade Underdawg to the 2021 Met Gala.